Dog Bite Attorney in Milledgeville, GA

 When Is the Owner of A Dog Liable for A Bite in Georgia?

 Some states in America follow what is called the “one free bite rule”.
 Contrary to what many people think, Georgia does not follow this rule, and the owner of a dog may be liable to the victim of a dog bite even if the dog has not bitten someone previously.

 Under Georgia law, dog owners are legally responsible for their dogs actions if they have notice that their dog has a propensity to be dangers – to bite.
 If the owner has knowledge that their dog is a threat to others, they must take action to maintain tight control over their animal or have it put down.
 Dogs are well known in American culture, but nonetheless, they are still animals and can be unpredictable.
 If you have been hurt in a dog attack, the key question is do you have a valid case against the owner?

 Two avenues for a dog bite case to be successful:

 - 1) The dog that attacked you was outside a fence or off a leash in a Georgia County or City with fencing and/or leash laws.

 - 2) The dog that attacked you has a provable history of aggressive behavior towards humans that the owner was aware of.

 Currently, Georgia does not hold that there is strict liability for dog attacks.
 The dogs owner must be on notice that the dog is dangerous or must be breaking the law for them to be liable for their dogs actions.
 Under the Responsible Dog Owner Act, owners have increase criminal punishments and are required to get additional insurance following a dog attack.
-The law allows for dogs to have “one free bite” before they are considered dangerous and thus putting the owner at risk for being responsible for subsequent attacks.
+The law allows dogs to have “one free bite” before they are considered dangerous, thus putting the owner at risk for being responsible for subsequent attacks.